Learnware-LAMDA/Learnware/docs/start/quick.rst

 Prepare Learnware
 ====================

-In learnware ``Learnware`` package, each learnware is encapsulated in a ``zip`` package, which should contain at least the following four files:
+In learnware ``learnware`` package, each learnware is encapsulated in a ``zip`` package, which should contain at least the following four files:

 - ``learnware.yaml``: learnware configuration file.
 - ``__init__.py``: methods for using the model.